Drauqram/AL_Assessment/README.md

 Tools used:
-Linux Ubuntu 22.04 (LTS)    [old laptop not a virtual environment, had to install pip] VS Code
+Linux Ubuntu 22.04(LTS) (old laptop not a virtual environment, had to install pip), VS Code,
-Python3.10
+Python3.10,
-Pip
+Pip,
 Docker

 Note:   I Did install all of the packages on a virtual environment.